mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/installation.rst

 -  You can follow the development of Krita on the foot.
-If you compile Krita regularly from the development repository, you will be able to play withall the new features that the developers are working on.
+If you compile Krita regularly from the development repository, you will be able to play with all the new features that the developers are working on.
 -  You can compile optimized for your processor.
 Most pre-built packages are built for the lowest-common denominator.
 -  You will be getting all the bug fixes as soon as possible as well.